Untangling the Galaxy III: Photometric Search for Pre-main Sequence Stars with Deep Learning: Data

 The training sample for the regression to estimate ages was limited only to the stars identified as PMS stars in the catalog from \citetalias{kounkel2020} from above, excluding the sources considered to be evolved.
-Otherwise, since the main sequence stars of similar mass share the parameter space in fluxes, retaining them in the sample could introduce considerable biases to the PMS stars.
+This was performed because retaining them in the sample could introduce considerable biases to the PMS stars since the main sequence stars of similar mass share the same parameter space in fluxes.

-Most of the PMS stars in \citetalias{kounkel2019a} and \citetalias{kounkel2020} are found in stellar strings, i.e., extended populations spanning several tens or even hundreds of pc.
+Most of the PMS stars in \citetalias{kounkel2019a} and \citetalias{kounkel2020} are found in stellar strings (i.e., extended populations spanning several tens or even hundreds of pc).
 Each individual region can sustain star formation for up to $\sim$10 Myr.
-Such a duration is hardly noticeable within the errors of the ages assigned to populations older than 100 Myr, i.e, the colors and fluxes of a 90 Myr and 100 Myr stars are not going to be very different.
-However, the differences in fluxes between the youngest and the oldest generation of stars in the same region is more pronounced in regions that are still forming, that is to say, a 1 Myr and 10 Myr old stars look very different.
-Therefore, assigning a single age to all the stars in a single string if there is any sort of underlying age gradient (as is the case in Orion or Sco Cen, for example) can introduce some biases.
+Such a duration is hardly noticeable within the errors of the ages assigned to populations older than 100 Myr (e.g, the colors and fluxes of a 90 Myr and 100 Myr stars are not going to be very different).
+However, the differences in fluxes between the youngest and the oldest generation of stars in the same region are more pronounced in regions that are still forming.
+Therefore, assigning a single age to all the stars in a single string, if there is any sort of underlying age gradient (as is the case in Orion or Sco Cen, for example), can introduce some biases.
 In estimating ages for the moving groups in \citetalias{kounkel2020}, Auriga preferentially considers the oldest stars in a region, overestimating the ages of the younger stars.
 Without correcting for this effect in the training sample, Sagitta cannot accurately estimate ages of stars younger than a few Myr.

 Thus, to compensate, several steps were taken.
 First, many of the strings can be subdivided into populations more homogeneous in age.
 In \citetalias{kounkel2019a}, some of the strings had to be manually assembled from smaller subgroups based on the coherence in phase space.
-Furthermore, the HR diagrams of them were visually examined in trying to identify populations of different age sequences in close proximity (e.g., as is the case with $\rho$ Oph and Upper Sco), and some attempt was made to separate them into subgroups.
+Furthermore, the HR diagrams of the strings were visually examined in trying to identify populations of different age sequences in close proximity (e.g., as is the case with $\rho$ Oph and Upper Sco), and some attempt was made to separate them into subgroups.
 We used Auriga on these subgroups to generate a somewhat more granular distribution of ages in the training sample.

 Second, to achieve a better consistency with the ages of well-studied star forming regions, we identified the moving groups from \citetalias{kounkel2020} that correspond to the populations listed in the Handbook of Star Forming Regions \citep{reipurth2008a,reipurth2008b}, and assigned them the more appropriate ages that are reported in the Handbook (see Table \ref{tab:ageresets} for group identifiers and corresponding ages).